 - Palliative Care Consult Team at your local VA facility

 Hospice Veterans Partnership

-In 2004, HPCANYS partnered with the Veterans Administration to establish a Hospice/Veterans Partnership in NYS that would help our member organizations serve and support veterans by meeting their unique needs and the needs of their families as they provide hospice and palliative care services.
+HPCANYS is in partnership with the Veterans Administration to establish a Hospice/Veterans Partnership in NYS that would help our member organizations serve and support veterans by meeting their unique needs and the needs of their families as they provide hospice and palliative care services.

 The Hospice Veterans Partnership (HVP) that was established aligns with the missions of both organizations.

 “To care for him who shall have borne the battle and for his widow and his orphan.” — Abraham Lincoln